How stress can affect your eyes and ears

-Almost everyone experiences stress at some point, especially if you’re going through a hectic phase in your life.
-If so, you’re not alone: stress is behind 40% of all days off work in the UK.
-So to help raise awareness of the condition during Stress Awareness Month this April, we’re focusing on some of the less well-known effects of stress: the impact on your eyes and ears.
+Almost everyone experiences stress at some point in their life, and now more than ever, stress has become understandably become more prevalent in everyone’s day to day.
+If this sounds familiar, you’re not alone: stress is behind 40% of all days off work in the UK.
+So to help raise awareness of the condition, we’re focusing on some of the less well-known effects of stress: the impact on your eyes and ears.

 We all know stress can lead to high blood pressure, but did you know that an optometrist can see signs of high blood pressure simply by looking at the back of your eyes?
-That’s because the eyes (other than being the window to the soul, of course) are the only part of the body where small blood vessels – capillaries – are directly visible.
+That’s because the eyes are the only part of the body where small blood vessels – capillaries – are directly visible.
 This means we can see if the vessels have become thickened, narrowed or even burst.
-If we detect any of these signs you’ll be referred to your GP for precautionary general health and blood pressure assessments.
+If we detect any of these signs, you’ll be referred to your GP for precautionary general health and blood pressure assessments.

 If left undetected and untreated, high blood pressure can potentially lead to blurred vision or floaters (tiny spots that float across your vision).
 Other symptoms of stress and the eyes include strain, soreness or twitching of the eye lids.